input-output-hk/plutus-use-cases/MetaLamp/nft-marketplace/Spec.md

 ## Monetization

-The marketplace operator receives a tip from NFT selling and auctioning.
+The marketplace operator receives a gas fee from:
+- NFT minting
+- NFTs bundling
+- completing NFT selling transaction on the Sale or Auction

 ## Glossary